DanielJ0131/RPSG-Game/README.md

 There are instruction in the game on how to play and this guide is to help with the setup procces for being able to run the game.
 Also some guidance about other funcionalities.

+## Rules for the game
+The game implemented is called Rock, paper and Scissors.
+It's a decision and a dice game that is simple to play, but we added a twist to the game.
+You can read more about how the basic Rock, paper and Scissors game works on https://en.wikipedia.org/wiki/Rock_paper_scissors

 ## Requirements
 - A package manager (brew for MacOS and Chocolatey for Windows):
     - How to install brew for MacOS is in this source https://brew.sh/